MahmoudMoh1499/multi-auth-posts/README.md

 - Sanctum is used for API authentication.
 - Policies ensure only owners or admins can update/delete posts.

+## Demo

+Watch a demo of the application here: [https://youtu.be/wukqr5Hd4i8](https://youtu.be/wukqr5Hd4i8)

 ## License

 MIT